-Flyer does not rotate as you treadle... check that the upper drive band is in one of the three wooden grooves on the back of the flyer, and not on the metal rod behind them.
-If it is, check if the upper drive band is loose and slipping during treadling: see "Drive band is slipping".
+Flyer does not rotate as you treadle... check that the drive band is in one of the grooves on the back of the flyer, and not on the metal rod behind them.
+If it is, check if the drive band is loose and slipping during treadling: see "Drive band is slipping".

-Treadling is hard... check if the brake band tension is set too strong; check if something's gotten under the treadles, jamming them; check if the upper drive band is out of the wooden grooves on the accelerator wheel; check that the upper drive band isn't on the wrong side of the locking peg; try sitting closer to the wheel; or if your lower drive band is in the mid-or high-range, start with a slower first few treadles, increasing speed gradually over the first few treadlings.
+Treadling is hard... check if the brake band tension is set too strong; check if something's gotten under the treadles, jamming them; check if one of the foot brakes is pressing against the drive wheel; check if the drive band is out of the grooves on the flyer; try sitting closer to the wheel; if you are on the highest ratio, try switching to the lowest ratio for a few minutes to stretch the band just a bit, and then returning to the highest ratio; or if you are trying to start fast, start with a slower first few treadles, increasing speed gradually over the first few treadlings; as a last resort, check for wear on the pitman guide or a loose pitman bearing.